The Plucky Squire: Release

 The Plucky Squire was originally scheduled to release for Windows, PlayStation 5, Xbox Series X/S and Nintendo Switch in 2023, but Devolver Digital delayed the game to 2024.
 In August 2024, it was announced that the game would release on 17 September.
 At launch, It was made available to PlayStation Plus Extra and Premium subscribers at no additional cost.

 Reception

-The Plucky Squire received "generally favorable" reviews from critics, according to review aggregator website Metacritic, with praise addressed towards its art direction and creativity, while critics where more mixed on the game's lack of difficulty, the abundance of minigames, and the frequent genre switching.
-90% of critics recommended the game, according to OpenCritic.
+The Plucky Squire received "generally favorable" reviews from critics, according to review aggregator website Metacritic, with praise addressed towards its art direction and creativity, while critics were more mixed on the game's lack of difficulty, the abundance of minigames, and the frequent genre switching.
+According to OpenCritic, 85% of critics recommended the game.

-The Nintendo Switch version received "mixed or average" reviews, with additional critics addressed towards performance issues on the system.
+The Nintendo Switch version received "mixed or average" reviews, with additional criticism addressed towards performance issues on the system.
 After the release of the Nintendo Switch 2, it was noted that the game ran natively better on this system through backward compatibility.